Probate Q&A Series

 2. Choose Summary Administration or Full Probate

-If the estate’s total value falls below certain limits, you may use a simplified summary administration:
+If the estate’s total value falls below certain limits, you may use a simplified procedure for personal property:

 3. File the Petition With the Clerk of Superior Court

-Full Probate: You file a petition to appoint a personal representative.
+Full Probate: You apply to appoint a personal representative.
 The clerk issues letters of administration.
-This representative handles notices, inventories and distribution (G.S.
-28A-12-2).
+This representative handles notices, inventories and distribution.

 4. Notify Creditors and Resolve Debts

 You must publish a notice to creditors in a newspaper and mail notice to known creditors (G.S.
+28A-14-1, G.S.
+28A-14-2, and G.S.
 28A-19-3).
-You wait at least three months before distributing assets to ensure debts get paid.
+Creditors generally have three months from the first publication to present claims before claims are barred.

 5. Inventory, Appraisal and Final Distribution